maldoinc/wireup/docs/pages/integrations/fastapi/index.md

 ### Accessing the Container

-If you ever need to access the Wireup container directly, use the provided functions:
+To access the Wireup container directly, use the following functions:

 ```python
 from wireup.integration.fastapi import get_app_container, get_request_container